Hamza-b93/ModScan/README.md

 ## Troubleshooting

 **"Steam not initialized — make sure Steam is running"** Steam was not open when the server started, or it crashed.
-Start (or restart) Steam and try again — the app will reconnect automatically without needing a server restart.
+Start (or restart) Steam and try again — the application will reconnect automatically without needing a server restart.

 **Mods still appear after unsubscribing**
-This should no longer happen as the app deletes the folders and updates the ACF file.
+This should no longer happen as the application deletes the folders and updates the ACF file.
 If you see a mod return, check that the mod folder path in Settings points to the correct `workshop/content/107410` directory.

 **Mod folder size does not change immediately**
 The size shown in the OS may be cached.
-The app calculates size itself and will show the correct values after the next scan.
+The application calculates size itself and will show the correct values after the next scan.

 **Steam crashes when closing it**
 You closed Steam while the server was still running.
-See the shutdown order in [step 8](#8-stop-the-app-before-closing-steam) above.
+See the shutdown order in [step 8](#8-stop-the-application-before-closing-steam) above.

 **Folder picker does not open (Linux)**
 Install `zenity` (GTK) or `kdialog` (KDE):